dstarr/mtm-scripts/README.md

-# Video transcription with Whisper
+# MTM Scripts

-A script to create transcripts from MP4 videos using the OpenAI Whisper library
+Scripts to help manage Mastering the Marketplace content